jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 The order here is important if you are going to use both the DJI goggles and the DJI radio with the air unit. **Always bind the DJI goggles first.**

 > **Optional side tip**: If this is your first time with HD FPV, and you want to save your WOW moment for when you get to the field, then keep the camera protector plastic cap on.
 That way the video is still going to look somewhat bad-ish through the goggles while you're setting things up.
-I'm happy to have done this by chance and in my opinion it was worth it 😅
+I'm happy to have done this by chance and in my opinion, it was worth it 😅

 To bind or link (as DJI calls it) the goggles with their antennas installed, power on the goggles.
 Then power on the air unit by providing power to the quad.
 The LED on the air unit should be green.
 Press the bind button next to the LED and above the SD card slot (you will need something thin to access the button, like tweezers).
 The LED should go red to indicate we are in linking mode.

 ![DJI air unit in linking mode](holybro-kopis2-hdv-dji-air-unit-46.jpg)

 Then press the bind button on the goggles (it's right next to the power jack).
-You should hear a few tones and the air unit's LED will go green to indicate successful link.
+You should hear a few tones and the air unit's LED will go green to indicate a successful link.

 ![DJI digital FPV goggles link button](holybro-kopis2-hdv-dji-air-unit-45.jpg)

 With the goggles linked, it's time to link the radio transmitter.
 Press the bind/link button on the DJI air unit to put it in linking mode.
 Power on the remote controller.
-Press at the same time and hold shortly these 3 buttons on the radio: `record button` on the top left, `C button` right next to the power button and the `dial` switch at the top right.
+Press at the same time and hold shortly these 3 buttons on the radio: `record button` on the top left, `C button` right next to the power button, and the `dial` switch at the top right.

 ![DJI remote controller button to press to link the radio to the DJI air unit](holybro-kopis2-hdv-dji-air-unit-47.jpg)

 If successful, you should hear a few tunes being played to indicate the radio was linked to the air unit.
 If you don't have props on you can try to arm the drone with the `SA` switch.
-If you have any issues make sure the throttle stick is all the way down, otherwise it won't let you arm.
+If you have any issues make sure the throttle stick is all the way down, otherwise, it won't let you arm.

 ![DJI remote controller default arming switch is the SA switch](holybro-kopis2-hdv-dji-air-unit-49.jpg)

-It may be a good idea to connect the flight controller to Betaflight, go to the receiver tab and make sure that the inputs on your sticks match what you see displayed as channel values.
+It may be a good idea to connect the flight controller to Betaflight, go to the receiver tab, and make sure that the inputs on your sticks match what you see displayed as channel values.
 If you go for it, make sure you don't spend too much time with the air unit on.

 You can also change the switches and configure flight modes, but for now I won't bother with that as I would like to evaluate the stock configuration.
 By default you can change flight modes with the `SD` switch.
 If left untouched it leaves the quad in the default acro mode, which is ideal.